Skip to content

 botId ":"st - b4a22e86 - e95b - 575 c - b888 - e106d083a251 ","

-callbackUrl ":"https: //bots.kore.ai/api/botsdk/stream/st-b4a22e86-e95b-575c-b888-e106d083a251/serviceCallback/1501244156289","context": ...
+callbackUrl ":"https://platform.kore.ai/api/botsdk/stream/st-b4a22e86-e95b-575c-b888-e106d083a251/serviceCallback/1501244156289","context": ...

 }

-• callback – The function to call at event completion used to send the updated message and context back to the XO Platform.
+• callback – The function to call at event completion used to send the updated message and context back to the Platform.

 function connectToAgent(requestId, data, cb) {